tpcarlson/synth-diy/drumfiend/README.md

 ##### Other resources

-- [BOM](bom/ibom.html) - Please note, J20 (Bottom-right most jack) should be a PJ366ST, NOT a mono Thonkiconn.
+- [BOM](https://raw.githubusercontent.com/tpcarlson/synth-diy/main/drumfiend/bom/ibom.html) - Please note, J20 (Bottom-right most jack) should be a PJ366ST, NOT a mono Thonkiconn.
+"Save Page As..." and then open locally to view the IBOM.
 - [Assembly guide](ASSEMBLY.md)
 - [Software (Teensy sketch)](drumfiend.ino)